lanl/tardigrade-asp/docs/gitlab_setup.rst

 more about Gitlab CI/CD configuration in the `ASC RE Gitlab User Documentation`_: https://re-git.lanl.gov/help/ci/README.md.

-No CI/CD configuration is required for Merge-Requests to or deployment of the ``dev`` branch.
+No project configuration is required for CI/CD of Merge-Requests to or deployment of the ``dev`` branch.
 As an alternative to full CI/CD configuration, you may remove the ``git`` operations found in the ``CD.sh`` file, for example found using the ``grep`` command as